-Christian apologetics is an all but forgotten spiritual discipline in the church today.
+Christian apologetics is not just for a select few but for all Christians, because we are all called “to give a reason” for why we believe what we believe (1 Peter 3:15-17).
+This ministry believes it is a forgotten spiritual discipline in the church today.
 Richard Land, the President of Southern Evangelical Seminary, recently stated that one cannot do evangelism, church ministry, church planting, preaching, and teach Sunday school without undertaking in the task of Christian apologetics.

-This ministry’s desire is to train others to be about reaching the culture with the gospel and if necessary use apologetics to demonstrate the truthfulness of the Christian faith.
-We are about equipping Christians to think about why our faith is true and to engage the happy cultured pagan to believe the truth of the gospel and trust Christ alone for one’s salvation.
+This ministry desires is to train others in reaching our post-truth culture with the gospel and if necessary use apologetics to demonstrate the truthfulness of the Christian faith.
+We are about equipping believers to think and engaging the happy cultured pagan to believe the truth of the gospel and trust Christ alone for their salvation.

 That’s right, America is now an “anti-Christian” culture with all the changing ideologies, and moral issues challenging the Christian faith as a relevant worldview in the public square today.
 I am thoroughly convinced that once it is understood why Christianity is true, the follower of Christ will be ready to share with anybody credible answers to the questions objecting to the Christian faith.